 - Positive and negative charges are arbitrarily named characteristics to describe the attractive and repulsive behavior of subatomic particles such as protons and electrons.

 - Atoms get their net “charge” as ions; when there is an imbalance between the number of positively charged protons and negatively charged electrons.

 - Materials that electrons move freely between atoms are electrically conductive.

 - Because of historic reasons, circuits are described with the concept of hole-flow, rather than electron flow, which states that charge carriers flow from positive to negative.

-- Electrons flow rather slowly, but their effect travels at the speed of light as an electromagentic wave.
+- Electrons flow rather slowly, but their effect travels at the speed of light as an electromagnetic wave.

-- Electromagnetism is a three dimensional attraction and repulsion force that arises from the angular momentum of electrons, and a strong magnetic field can be generated from current going through a coiled wire.
+- Electromagnetism is a three-dimensional attraction and repulsion force that arises from the angular momentum of electrons; a strong magnetic field can be generated from current going through a coiled wire.